 Just as moisture collects on the outside of a glass of cold water during humid weather, moisture can condense on the inside surfaces of the trailer during cold weather when relative humidity of the interior air is high.
 This condition is increased because the insulated walls of a recreation vehicle are much thinner than house walls.
 Estimates indicate that a family of four can vaporize up to three gallons of water daily through breathing, cooking, bathing, and washing.
 Unless the water vapor is carried outside by ventilation, or condensed by a dehumidifier, it will condense on the inside of the windows and walls as moisture, or in cold weather as frost or ice.
 It may also condense out of sight within the walls or the ceiling where it will manifest itself as warped or stained panels.
-Appearance of these conditions may indicate a serious condensation in the trailer action should be taken to minimize their effects.
+Appearance of these conditions may indicate a serious condensation problem.
+When you recognize the signs of excessive moisture and condensation in the trailer action should be taken to minimize their effects.
 For tips on controlling condensation see the "Tips To Controlling Condensation" section.